 Writing Objectives Using Bloom's Taxonomy.
 Various researchers have summarized how to use Bloom’s Taxonomy.
 Following are four interpretations that you can use as guides in helping to write objectives using Bloom’s Taxonomy.
 From: KC Metro [old link, no longer functioning?]
 Bloom’s Taxonomy divides the way people learn into three domains.
 One of these is the cognitive domain, which emphasizes intellectual outcomes.
 This domain is further divided into categories or levels.
 The key words used and the type of questions asked may aid in the establishment and encouragement of critical thinking, especially in the higher levels.
-From: UMUC From: Stewards Task Oriented Question Construction Wheel Based on Bloom’s Taxonomy.
-Motivation - learning community - HOTS and LOTS.
-As educators we are promoting lower order thinking skills as well as higher order thinking skills - or LOTS and HOTS - within our students.
+From: UMUC From: Stewards Task Oriented Question Construction Wheel Based on Bloom’s Taxonomy Task Oriented Question Construction Wheel Based on Bloom’s Taxonomy. ©2001 St.

 A good learning objective is specific, measurable, and clearly stated.
 Learning objectives are a critical component of instruction.
 Provide course developers guidance on selecting suitable: instructional materials;teaching methods, including learning activities and use of technology;assessment methods.Help students focus on what they are expected to learn, and understand how they will be assessed.
 This is why we always emphasize that learning objectives should be specific and measurable.
 Example Please take a look at the example below which includes a well-written learning objective, a learning activity and an assessment.
 Additional Resources Performance – What are students expected to do?
 Take a look at this learning objective.
 Learning Objectives.
 MAGER'S TIPS ON INSTRUCTIONAL OBJECTIVES.

 Mager's Tips on Instructional Objectives Note: The following is adapted and excerpted from: Mager, R.F.
 (1984).
 Preparing instructional objectives.
 (2nd ed.).
-Belmont, CA: David S. Lake. and is meant in no way to replace the original text.
+Belmont, CA: David S. And is meant in no way to replace the original text.
 This page contains the following topics: An objective is a description of a performance you want learners to be able to exhibit before you consider them competent.
 An objective describes an intended result of instruction, rather than the process of instruction itself.
 Return to topic index.
 REASONS FOR STATING OBJECTIVES When clearly defined objectives are lacking, there is no sound basis for the selection or designing of instructional materials, content, or methods.
 Useful objectives contain and Audience, Behavior (performance), a Condition, and a Degree (criterion).
 The verb used to describe a desirable behaviour in an instructional objective must be observable.

 The PSYCHOMOTOR Domain The psychomotor domain deals with manual or physical skills.
 Anderson, L.W., & Krathwohl, D.R.
 Dave, R.H.
 (1975).
 LearningTaxonomy Affective.
 Biggs Solo.
 GuidetoCourseDesignAug05.
 Academy of Art University - Different Types of Questions based on Bloom's Taxonomy.
 Different Types of Questions based on Bloom's Taxonomy Lower Order Knowledge (Remembering) These types of questions test the students’ ability to memorize and to recall terms, facts and details without necessarily understanding the concept.Key Words: Memorize, Define, Identify, Repeat, Recall, State, Write, List & NameExamples of questions: "What is...?

 ""How would you describe...? "" Comprehension (Understanding) These questions test the students’ ability to summarize and describe in their own words without necessarily relating it to anything.Key Words: Describe, Distinguish, Explain, Interpret, Predict, Recognize & SummarizeExamples of questions: "What facts or ideas show...? "" Higher Order Application (Transferring) Application questions encourage students to apply or transfer learning to their own life or to a context different than one in which it was learned.
 "What would result if...? "" "What inference can you make...? "" "What could be changed to improve...? "" "How could you select...? "" Writing Objectives Using Bloom's Taxonomy.